Last updated on 2026-03-12

 Career Options

-Graduates of the Industrial Woodworking Technician program can pursue various career paths in Canada, including:
+Graduates of the Industrial Woodworking Technician program can pursue a variety of career paths in Canada, including:

 - Cabinet Maker: Specializes in designing and constructing custom cabinets for residential and commercial spaces.